PoliUniLu/cora/paper/paper.md

 # Future work

-Future work on `CORA` aims to explore several different directions.
+Future work on `CORA` aims to implement several improvements and advancements.
 We list them in the order of priority:

 -   So far, `CORA` offers two exact optimization algorithms.
 At least one heuristic algorithm will be added.
 Heuristic algorithms are not guaranteed to find a global optimum, but they can handle larger data sets.

--   The `LOGIGRAM` module will receive further functionality.
+-   The `LOGIGRAM` package will receive further functionality.

--   For both exact and heuristic algorithms, we aim to implement procedures for sequential circuit analysis.
-In sequential circuit analysis, the order in which variables of interest occur matters.

--   Currently, data-mining is only implemented for inputs.
-A maximally objective analysis would also allow for data-mining on the side of outputs.
+-   Method evaluation tools will be added.

 # Requirements